roylee0704/react-flexbox-grid/README.md

 Example
 -------
 Looking for example to use `react-flexbox-grid`?
-Head over to [react-flexbox-grid-example](https://github.com/roylee0704/react-flexbox-grid-example) and by following 3 simple instructions, the example page will be up and running at your machine :)
+Head over to [react-flexbox-grid-example](https://github.com/roylee0704/react-flexbox-grid-example).

 Installation